Analyzing V2X (NYSE:VVX) and Vow ASA (OTCMKTS:SSHPF)

 |2.00

-V2X presently has a consensus price target of $53.33, indicating a potential upside of 30.14%.
-Given V2X’s stronger consensus rating and higher probable upside, equities analysts plainly believe V2X is more favorable than Vow ASA.
+V2X presently has a consensus price target of $53.33, indicating a potential upside of 36.58%.
+Given V2X’s stronger consensus rating and higher possible upside, research analysts clearly believe V2X is more favorable than Vow ASA.

 Profitability